 You may carry up to your maximum unencumbered load with no penalties.
 If carrying a light or heavier load, you begin to take penalties as given in the table below.
 The Max Stamina column indicates your maximum stamina relative to your unencumbered maximum, with the resulting value rounded down.
-The penalty column applies to all Strength- or Dexterity-based skill checks (including attack and defense rolls), to your base Defense, and to your Speed, reducing it to a minimum of -5.
-It also applies to your Athletics for the purpose of determining your movement rate.
-In addition to these penalties, if you are overloaded, you cannot take any action requiring an attack roll and you cannot move more than 1 foot per count regardless of your Speed.
+The penalty column applies to your movement rate, Strength, Dexterity, and Speed, except that it doesn't affect your weight allowance.
+In addition to these penalties, if you are overloaded, you cannot take any action requiring an attack roll and your movement rate can be no higher than 2.

 If you carry a heavy load for only a short period, it does not affect your stamina.
-For each full minute you are carrying a load that would reduce your maximum stamina below its current value, reduce your stamina by an amount equal to the encumbrance category's penalty (minimum of 1) until it is no longer above the allowed maximum value.
+If a load reduces your maximum stamina below your current stamina, your current stamina decreases by an amount equal to the encumbrance category's penalty (minimum of 1) after every minute until it is no longer above the allowed maximum value.

 Simple Encumbrance (Variant)